 |Sony A5000 (⇒ lft | rgt)||no||no||3.0||461||tilting||no||4000||3.5||4||no|

 Both the A6000 and the D7200 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the D7200 was followed by the Nikon D7500.

-So what conclusions can be drawn?
-Which of the two cameras – the Sony A6000 or the Nikon D7200 – has the upper hand?
+So how do things add up?
+Is there a clear favorite between the Sony A6000 and the Sony A6000?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.